oracle/python-oracledb/doc/src/user_guide/installation.rst

    `ODPI-C repository <https://github.com/oracle/odpi/fork>`__, keeping the default name.

+2. Optionally edit ``.github/workflows/build.yaml`` and remove platforms and versions that you are not interested in.
+Building all packages can take some time.

-2. In your python-oracledb fork, go to the Actions tab ``https://github.com/<your name>/python-oracledb/actions/``.
+3. In your python-oracledb fork, go to the Actions tab ``https://github.com/<your name>/python-oracledb/actions/``.
 If this is your first time using Actions, confirm enabling them.

-3. In the "All workflows" list on the left-hand side, select the "build" entry.
+4. In the "All workflows" list on the left-hand side, select the "build" entry.

-4. Navigate to the "Run workflow" drop-down, select the branch to build from (for example, "main"), and run the workflow.
+5. Navigate to the "Run workflow" drop-down, select the branch to build from (for example, "main"), and run the workflow.

-   This builds packages for all supported architectures and Python versions.

-5. When the build has completed, download the "python-oracledb-wheels" artifact, unzip it, and install the one for your architecture and Python version.
+6. When the build has completed, download the "python-oracledb-wheels" artifact, unzip it, and install the one for your architecture and Python version.
 For example, when using Python 3.12 on macOS, install::

-       python -m pip install oracledb-2.5.0-cp312-cp312-macosx_10_13_universal2.whl
+       python -m pip install oracledb-3.1.0-cp312-cp312-macosx_10_13_universal2.whl

 .. _configprovidermodules: